click to go to the home page

 Pugliese's work is often considered as being defined by the trio of instrumentals La yumba (1946), Negracha (1948) and Malandraca (1949).
 In each of these, a simple rhythmic theme builds slowly in intensity until, just before it becomes too much to bear, it dissolves, only to build again...

 Pugliese formed his own orchestra in 1939 and made his first recordings in 1943.
-The Maestro was one of the very few to maintain the size of his orchestra through the lean years of the 1960s, and the 1939 lineup remained unchanged until 1968 when six of his best players, in search of work, departed to form the Sexteto Tango.
+The Maestro was one of the very few to maintain the size of his orchestra through the lean years of the 1960s, and the 1939 lineup remained almost unchanged until 1968 when six of his best players, in search of work, departed to form the Sexteto Tango.
 This remarkable record is a testament to the great affection and respect that the musicians held for their maestro.

 The orchestra returned to form in the 1970s and continued playing right through the 1980s, making its final recordings in 1989.